FineUploader/fine-uploader/docs/callbacks.md

 * `onManualRetry(String id, String name)` - called before each manual retry attempt.
 Return false to prevent this and all future retry attempts on this file or `Blob`.

 * `onResume(String id, String fileName, Object chunkData)` - Called before an attempt is made to resume a failed/stopped upload from a previous session.
-If you return false, the resume will be cancelled and the uploader will start uploading the file from the first chunk.
+If you return false, the resume will be cancelled and the uploader will start uploading the item from the first chunk.
 The `chunkData` object contains the properties as the `chunkData` parameter passed into the `onUploadChunk` callback.
+You may also return a [`qq.Promise`](promise.md) if non-blocking work is required here.
+Processing of this resume request will be deferred until the promise is fulfilled.
+If a promise is returned, a call to `failure` is the same as returning "false".

 * `onValidate(FileOrBlobData fileOrBlobData)` - This callback represents one of the files or `Blob`s selected for upload.
 It is called once for each selected, dropped, or `addFiles` submitted file and for each `addBlobs` submitted `Blob`, provided you do not return false in your `onValidateBatch` handler, and also provided